 In addition, massage therapy has been shown to play a critical role in newborn care.
 Clinical trials indicate that infants born to mothers who had massage therapy had lower cortisol levels, better neonatal outcomes and fewer incidences of low birth weight and prematurity.

 Related Online Continuing Education Course

-Explore how massage therapy can provide benefits throughout a women’s pregnancy in AMTA’s NCBTMB-approved online CE course.
+Explore how massage therapy can provide benefits throughout a women’s pregnancy in AMTA’s NCBTMB-approved online pregnancy CE courses by Susan Salvo.

 Comprehensive Intake Process

 Experts advise a thorough intake process for pregnant clients.
 The following factors should be documented during this process: